coleifer/kt/docs/index.rst

 and `Tokyo Tyrant <http://fallabs.com/tokyotyrant/>`_. *kt* is designed to be performant and simple-to-use.

+* Full-featured implementation of protocol.
 * Binary protocols implemented as C extension.
 * Thread-safe and greenlet-safe.
+* Socket pooling.
 * Simple APIs.
-* Full-featured implementation of protocol.

 .. toctree::
    :maxdepth: 2